 Ostend is one of the coastal cities in Belgium.
 It’s a very popular summer holiday destination because of its beach and coastal promenade.
 It’s accessible by car (only an hour ride from Brussels), by train and by coastal tram.
 The train station is located in the city center, with frequent InterCity trains serving Brugge railway station, Gent-Sint-Pieters, Brussels South and Liège-Guillemins.
 Right next to the train station is the shopping area of Ostend where there are also many restaurants and the city museum.

 The coastal tram is also a very nice way of travelling to other coastal cities in Belgium.
 In summer, the tram runs every 10 minutes.
-In wintertime, in the mid-season and during the Christmas vacation and spring half-term, the tram runs every 15 minutes.
-With 68 stops between De Panne and Knokke, the tram covers most destinations along the belgian coast.
+In winter, in the mid-season and during the Christmas vacation and spring half-term, the tram runs every 15 minutes.
+With 68 stops between De Panne and Knokke, the tram covers most destinations along the Belgian coast.

 Parking in Ostend can be challenging.
-There are many public parking lots in Ostend, but many of these are crowded, expensive and there’s no way of making reservations.
-With BePark, for example the Parking Ostend railway station, you can reserve a spot ahead of time, for as long as you like.
+There are many public parking lots in Ostend, but most of these are crowded, expensive and there’s no way of making reservations.
+With BePark, you can reserve a spot ahead of time for as long as you need, for example the Parking Ostend Railway Station.